Command Palette

 The counter uses its regular numeral-attached reading; the standard form used in dictionaries and this is most often On’yomi, but not always.

-• 2人 is romanized as 2-nin and not as 2-ri (mimicing futari in this case is wrong).
+• 2人 is romanized as 2-nin (and not as 2-ri using the -ri from “futari” special reading).

 • 1000体 is romanized as 1000-tai.